 Germany's Commerzbank will pay $1.45 billion (1.36 billion euros) to settle charges it hid hundreds of millions of dollars in illegal transactions on behalf of sanctioned businesses in Iran and Sudan, US officials announced Thursday.

-admitted and accepted responsibility for illegal conduct under US sanctions and bank secrecy laws, the Justice Department said in a statement.
+The second-largest German lender admitted and accepted responsibility for illegal conduct under US sanctions and bank secrecy laws, the Justice Department said in a statement.